DKIMPROBLEM.comDKIM Record Analysis

 DKIM stands for DomainKeys Identified Mail.
 It is an email authentication method that allows a sending system to attach a cryptographic signature to a message and publish the matching public key in DNS.

-Receiving mail servers can then validate that signature against the DNS record published at a selector such as selector1._domainkey.example.com.
+Receiving mail servers validate that signature against the DNS record published at a selector such as selector1._domainkey.example.com.
+The selector is chosen by the sending system, not guessed from the domain alone.

 Why It Is Used